deburgerbug/Typescript-Introduction/README.md

 # Typescript-Introduction

-Learning Typescript and impleting code snippets
+## Learning Typescript and impleting code snippets

+Steps to Setup Typescript in VS Code